mustard57/SYTYCD/README.md

 # SYTYCD - Team KoJAk

-This repository holds the submission to So You Think You Can Demo for Team KoJAk = Ken Tune, Jochen Joerg and Adam Fowler.
+This repository holds the submission to So You Think You Can Demo for Team KoJAk, K=Ken Tune, J=Jochen Joerg and A=Adam Fowler.
 Please note that Adam Fowler started on 31 Aug 2012 and so qualifies as a Newbie.

 ## Scenario